 Step Seven: Learn to Spot Potential Fraud Risks

-Once someone has custody of your assets, it is easy for them to perpetrate fraud.
-Most reliable advisors use a third-party custodian in holding your assets.
-Therefore, your accounts would be opened at a large and established firm like Fidelity or Charles Schwab.
-This move allows the advisor to trade and offer service on your account, however, it’s the custodian who reports transactions to you, substantiate signatures, and more.
+This move allows the advisor to trade and offer service on your account.
+However, it’s the custodian who reports transactions to you, substantiate signatures, and more.

 - Best Wealth Management Firms – Being wowed by headlines about the billions or even trillions in assets under management…